Ribel78/CPPCourseEGT/README.md

 **SDL Library/Task1** - Homework from SDL Libary lectures - Task 1 - description in the project folder

-**SDL Library/Tasks-Shapes** - Homeworks from SDL Libary lectures related to Shapes including Tasks 2,3,4,6,and 10 - description in the project folder
+**SDL Library/Tasks-Shapes** - Homeworks from SDL Libary lectures related to Shapes including Tasks 2, 3, 4, 6, 9 and 10 - description in the project folder

 **Shapes** - Polymorphism, pointers to create new class objects, vectors of pointers.